lab-79/dspec/README.md

 - `:db/fulltext`
   Results in Datomic schema generation of a Datomic attribute that has `:db/fulltext` set to `true`.
+- `:gen/should-generate`
+  Forces the field to be generated -- by, e.g. `clojure.spec.gen/generate` or `clojure.spec.gen/sample` -- even if the field is not `:required`.

 #### Relationships between interfaces